425J/MarkdownAdmonitions/README.md

 ![](/HTML/HTML&#32;Table&#32;Admonitions.png)

 The advantage of this solution is that the appearance of the box can be freely customized.
 Moreover, the box is responsive (looks good on different devices).
-Unfortunately, the way it is displayed depends on the viewer.
+Unfortunately, the way it is displayed depends on the Markdwon viewer.

 ## SVG Boxes